turingschool/lesson_plans/ruby_04-apis_and_scalability/getting_started_with_services.markdown

 * __A__ Solving problems by subdividing them into smaller __units__ that can be encapsulated by a specific piece of software

-__Q__ What is required to make something a usefule software __unit__?
+__Q__ What is required to make something a useful software __unit__?

 * Needs to do some useful work
-* Need some way to communicate to it what work needs to be done
+* Need some way to receive information about what work needs to be done
-* Needs some way to communicate back to us information about what it did
+* Needs some way to communicate information about what it did

 __Q__ What are some of the types of units we use to write software?

+* expressions/statements
 * methods
 * classes
 * libraries (gems)